AvinashReddy-Git/GlassLewisAssignment/GlassLewisUITestware/README.md

 This framework is built using page object model design pattern, Cross-Browser Automation Testing ( Chrome ,Firefox,Edge) , runs on windows OS,with logging and screen shot on test failure , WebEvenListner ,screen shot on failure functionality.
 It supports both head and headless mode .
-Testing configuration settings are passed as environment variables.
+Testing configuration settings can be passed as environment variables.
 Tests can be configured to run on various browser

 **Dependencies used:**